Running jobs

 Batch jobs#

-It's easy to schedule batch jobs on Sherlock.
-A job is simply an instance of your program (for example an R, Python or Matlab script) that is submitted to the scheduler (Slurm) for asynchronous execution on a compute node.
-Submitting a job using the sbatch command creates a batch job, which will either start immediately or enter a pending state in the queue, depending on current cluster load and resource availability.
+A batch job is a script submitted to the scheduler (Slurm) for asynchronous execution on a compute node.
+It can run any program (an R, Python, or Matlab script, a compiled binary, or any sequence of shell commands).
+Submitting a job with sbatch will either start it immediately or place it in a pending state in the queue, depending on resource availability.

 Job queuing#